-If you are curious about what sleight of hand is, we’ll talk about sleight of hand in magic in this post.
+If you are curious about what sleight of hand is, or you are a beginner in magic and keep hearing about sleight of hand, I’ll talk about sleight of hand in magic in this post.
 This includes the meaning and uses for it in magic and magic tricks.

 Table of Contents

 - How Do You Develop Sleight of Hand?

 - Is Sleight of Hand Difficult?

 Sleight of hand is a term used to describe moves and actions, using the hands, which are usually very difficult to perform.
 They usually require a certain level of dexterity and skill in order to perform.
 This makes them usually require lots of practice in order to perfect.

 Once a sleight of hand move is perfected, it’s generally designed to be a move that is undetectable by the audience members.
 What this means is that the audience, even though they are watching the magician, or magician’s hands closely, will usually be unable to detect that anything happened or that any move was actually executed.